 What Is Brick?

 One of the important factors when determining the recycling market for a material is to identify how it’s made.
-Bricks are a mix of sand, clay and lime that is cooked in a kiln and bonded with mortar.
+Bricks can be made from a wide variety of materials, ranging from mud to concrete, but the traditional red bricks that are pictured above were likely made from a mixture of sand, clay, lime, iron oxide, and magnesia that was cooked in a kiln and bonded with mortar.
 Sand is the primary ingredient in another product we recycle every day: glass.

 Why Recycle Brick?